Cardiovascular Risk Profile

 FAQ - More Frequently Asked Questions about the Test

-The test measures important markers for cardiovascular health, including LDL and HDL cholesterol, triglycerides, Lp(a), CRP, sodium, calcium , and NT-proBNP.
+The test measures key markers for cardiovascular health, including apolipoprotein A1, apolipoprotein B, total cholesterol, LDL and HDL cholesterol, triglycerides, lipoprotein(a) [Lp(a)], CRP (C-reactive protein), sodium and calcium.

 Who is this test suitable for?

-The test is ideal for anyone who wants to assess their cardiovascular risk – especially with a family history, high blood pressure, overweight, or lack of exercise.
+The cardiovascular risk profile is ideal for anyone who wants to assess their individual risk – especially with a family history, high blood pressure, overweight, diabetes, or lack of exercise.

-The sample collection is simple and painless via capillary blood from the fingertip.
-You will receive a test kit with clear instructions for easy home use.
+The sampling is done easily via capillary blood from the fingertip.
+You will receive a test kit with clear instructions, allowing you to conveniently perform it from home.

 How long does it take to receive my results?

-After sending in the sample, you will typically receive your lab results digitally within 3–5 business days.
+After sending the sample to our specialized laboratory, your results are usually available digitally within 3–5 business days.

-What do cholesterol levels indicate about my cardiovascular risk?
+What do cholesterol levels say about my cardiovascular risk?

-LDL cholesterol is considered "bad cholesterol" because it can narrow the vessels.
-HDL cholesterol , on the other hand, helps to transport excess cholesterol away.
+LDL cholesterol is considered "bad cholesterol" because it can promote deposits in the vessels.
+HDL cholesterol, on the other hand, helps to transport excess cholesterol away.
 A balanced lipid profile is crucial for heart health.

 What is Lp(a) and why is it important?